Sakthi (1997 film): Plot

 In the past, the young Seethalakshmi became pregnant but she didn't reveal the father's identity.
 To punish her, the village chief Periya Ayya ordered her to live alone in a small hut and after the childbirth, he took her newborn son.
-Whereas, Dharmaraj and Varalakshmi got married.
+Dharmaraj and Varalakshmi got married.
 Periya Ayya then sent the baby to another village.

 Years later, Sakthi returns to his village and becomes the manager of the village's temple.
 Sakthi thinks he is an orphan.
 Afterwards, Sakthi and Raani fall in love with each other.
 Soon, Varalakshmi's brother Sethupathi tries to rob the temple's costly things.
 On his first attempt, Sethupathi's henchmen fail because of Sakthi.
-The second time, he robs the temple's Kalasam.
+The second time, he robs the temple's kalasha.
 He then traps the innocent Sakthi and Periya Ayya dismisses him.
 Sakthi finally discovers his parents' identities: Dharmaraj and Seethalakshmi.
 What transpires later forms the crux of the story.